carpentries/amy/docs/users_guide/community_index.md

 * tasks at an event (learner, helper, Instructor, Host, etc.)
 * progress toward badges such as *Trainer*, *Instructor*, *Maintainer*, etc. See the [Instructor Training section](#instructor-training) for more inforamtion.
 * awards received such as *Trainer*, *Instructor*, *Maintainer*, etc.
-* other roles the individual may have or have had, such as Core Team member, Executive Team member, etc.
+* roles currently or previously held such as Instructor, Trainer, Executive Council member, Core Team member, etc.
-* whether the individual is actively serving in a role

 Individuals can view this information but can not edit it directly.
 Please contact <team@carpentries.org> with questions about this information.